 In the State of Texas, an infraction is the least severe classification of criminal offense.
 Infractions generally refer to offenses that do not rise to the level of requiring arrest but still require legal action.
-These offenses include:
+These offenses include the following offenses:

 The next level of criminal offense is the misdemeanor, which can warrant arrest but generally does not incur lengthy jail time.
-Misdemeanors can include:
+Misdemeanors can include the following crimes:

 While you may be arrested and booked into jail for a misdemeanor charge, it is unlikely that your bail will be set excessively high—most people are able to make bail after such a charge.
 The penalties associated with a misdemeanor conviction can include no more than a year in jail, fines, and probation.
-Misdemeanors are further classified according to severity – Class A is the most serious, and Class C is the least.
-Misdemeanor charges are sometimes elevated to felony charges based on the defendant’s criminal history and/or the seriousness of the offense.

 In the Texas criminal justice system, felonies are the most serious charges.
 The crimes involved can range anywhere from aggravated assault to capital murder.
 Felony charges nearly always result in arrest and incarceration.
 Common felony charges include: